 Preventative measures include walking, use of compression hose and elevating one’s legs, especially if engaged in an occupation that demands prolonged sitting or standing.

-In addition to vein ablation, the St. Clair Hospital Vein Care Center offers two additional procedures, micro-phlebectomy and sclerotherapy.
+In addition to vein ablation, the St. Clair Hospital Vein Care Center offers additional procedures including Venaseal glue closure, micro-phlebectomy and sclerotherapy.
+Venaseal is an alternative method to endovenous ablation in select patients.
+Instead of using heat, cyanoacrylate glue is used to close the vein.
 Micro-phlebectomy is a procedure in which a 1-2 millimeter incision is made in the leg and a tiny hook device is utilized to tease out small varicosities and reticular veins, veins that form a lattice-like structure.
 Sclerotherapy is a similar treatment for spider veins, although it can result in pigmentation changes in the skin.